Best Cheap Golf Balls 2025

 If you are looking for a ball that is all about speed and distance then the Distance+ is the ball for you.
 With the REACT Speed Core and the 342 dimple pattern promoting low drag and high velocity performance, it is hard to overlook this ball.
 This two piece designed ball not only performs well but comes in at a very reasonable price as well.

 The cover is a soft Ionomer material which provides lovely feels around the green with great control, it also has a durable casing to help reduce scuffing and promote longevity.
-We have tested this ball out on the course and we think this ball is perfect for those needing some extra yards out on the course, we also feel this ball is one of the best golf balls for slow swing speeds.
+As a result I think this ball is perfect for those needing some extra yards out on the course, we also feel this ball is one of the best golf balls for slow swing speeds.

-When we tested this ball off the tee we saw that the ball flight was really good, especially if you are looking to flight this ball in lower.
-We did notice that it was tough to get a high ball flight with this ball.
+When I tested this ball off the tee we saw that the ball flight was really good, especially if you are looking to flight the ball a little lower.
 Additionally for a softer ball we did find this ball a little 'clicky' when chipping around the greens, but on the greens you get great feedback.
-With this newer model you get a cross shaped 'plus' alignment design on the ball, which is great for lining up your putts and making sure you are aiming in the right spots.
+Finally I liked the cross shaped 'plus' alignment design on the ball, which is great for lining up your putts.

 Specifications